alpkabac/sukima/README.md

 If you want to host it yourself, you'll have to download and install AI Dungeon Clover Edition **and the gtp-neo horni-ln model** (it's what works the best right now)
-Then, all you have to do is copy/paste the `ai_rest_server.py` file into AID Clover in the same folder as `play.py`
+Then, all you have to do is copy/paste the `ai_rest_server.py` file into AID Clover in the same folder as `play.py` and execute it

+It will expose two REST endpoints:
+POST `http://localhost:5000/prompt` to send a prompt and generate an answer
+POST `http://localhost:5000/tokens` to get the tokens from a prompt

 # Install